 APCD takes a limited set of meteorological measurements at 18 locations around the state.
-These measurements include wind speed, wind direction, temperature, standard deviation of horizontal wind direction, and select monitoring of relative humidity, atmospheric pressure, and solar radiation.
+These measurements include wind speed, wind direction, temperature, standard deviation of horizontal wind direction, and select monitoring of relative humidity and solar radiation.
 Relative humidity measurements are also taken in conjunction with the two visibility monitors.
 The humidity data are not summarized in this report since they are used primarily to validate the visibility measurements taken at the specific locations.
-The Division also began collecting precipitation measurements at the Rocky Flats North site in 2019.
 The wind speed, wind direction, and temperature measurements are collected primarily for air quality forecasting and air quality modeling.
 These instruments are installed on ten-meter towers and the data are collected as hourly averages and sent along with other air quality data to be stored on the EPA's Air Quality Systems database.
 The wind speed and wind direction data are shown as wind roses at the end of each monitoring area in chapter 4 below.

 The wind roses displayed in this report (see chapter 4) are based on the direction that the wind is blowing from.
 Another way of visualizing a wind rose is to picture yourself standing in the center of the plot and facing into the wind.
 The wind direction is divided into 12 cardinal directions (ESE, for example).
 The wind speed is divided into six ranges.
-The roses in Section 4 below use $0-2 \text{ ms}^{-1}$, $2-4 \text{ ms}^{-1}$, $4-6 \text{ ms}^{-1}$, $8-10 \text{ ms}^{-1}$, and greater than 10 ms^{-1} .
+The roses in Section 4 below use 0-2 ms-1, 2-4 ms-1, 4-6 ms-1, 6-8 ms-1, 8-10 ms-1, and greater than 10 ms-1.
 The length of each arm of the wind rose represents the percentage of time the wind was blowing from that direction at that speed.
 The longer the arm, the greater the percentage of time the wind is blowing from that direction.